Plumlee, bench help Nuggets rally past Nets 101-93 - WHIZ News

 DeAndre Jordan had an interesting stat line — 11 rebounds and no points.
 Jarrett Allen added 17 points and 10 boards as the Nets dropped to 1-3 on their five-game trip.

-In the first half, the Nets controlled the tempo with their shooting.
+In the first half, Brooklyn controlled the tempo with their shooting.
 In the second, the Nuggets took it back with defense.
 They’ve now held opponents to fewer than 100 points in five of the last six games.

-It looked like Irving was in for a mammoth night after scoring five points in the opening minute.

-Two nights ago, the Nuggets had their hands full with Atlanta guard Trae Young, who erupted for 42 points.
-Denver coach Michael Malone warned his team that if they thought that was tough, this one was “an even greater challenge,” in reference to Irving.
+“Our defense got us going,” Nuggets coach Michael Malone said.
+“That ignites our break.
+We started rebounding and running.
+That’s when we’re at our best.”

 TIP-INS